JaimeStill/distributed-design/notes.md

 The following terms are used to break what is the traditional role of API-based services into smaller, more focused responsiblities:

 * **Queries** - Data retrieval methods; represented by the standard data accessors from traditional API services.
+Exist as [Service classes](./services/common/Distributed.Core/Services/EntityQuery.cs).

 * **Commands** - User-based, public data mutation methods; represented by the standard **Save** and **Delete** methods of API services.
+Exist as [Service classes](./services/common/Distributed.Core/Services/EntityCommand.cs).

-* **Events** - SignalR hubs used for broadcasting data mutations.
+* **Events** - [SignalR hubs](./services/common/Distributed.Core/Hubs/EntityEventHub.cs) used for broadcasting data mutations.
 Injected into **Commands**.
 Clients can also listen for events to determine whether the updates affect their current data context; if so, the data can be refreshed to ensure consumers are always working with the most up-to-date information.

-* **Sagas** - System-based, private data mutation methods; They isolate reactionary logic for determining how to handle effects of mutations triggered through **Events**.
+* **Sagas** - System-based, private data mutation methods; they isolate reactionary logic for determining how to handle effects of mutations triggered through **Events**.
+They exist as [Sync clients](./services/common/Distributed.Core/Sync/Client/SyncClient.cs).

 This approach is important because it creates isolated boundaries around service responsiblities:
 * All data retrieval concerns associated with a specific data type can be shared across the system without worrying about exposing data manipulation logic.